When it’s time to get organized for the changing season…

 - Store items in a temperature-controlled environment, particularly natural materials such as leather, wool, and silk.
-Do not store in damp places that tend to breed mold or mildew, nor in extreme hot temperatures.
+Never store clothing in damp places that tend to breed mold or mildew, nor in extreme hot or cold temperatures.

-- Label bins or bags with a basic or detailed description of contents and store under the bed, high on a top shelf, in the guest room closet, on a garage or attic shelf, or on a covered rolling rack.
+- Label bins or bags with a description of contents and store under the bed, high on a top shelf, in the guest room closet, on a garage shelf, or on a covered rolling rack.

 - Sweaters keep their shape best when folded and stacked in dresser drawers or on reachable shelves.
 Lightweight sweaters do well hung as long as you wear often enough to retain their shape.

-- Roll winter scarves and place in a hanging canvas organizer (which I also like for small purses, hats & beanies, gloves, compact umbrellas, and other accessories.)
-You can also stack them in a dresser drawer (see photo) or place in a bin on a shelf.
+- Roll winter scarves and place in a slim hanging canvas organizer in the entry closet (which I also like for small purses, hats & beanies, gloves, compact umbrellas, and other accessories,) or stack them in a dresser drawer or bin on a shelf.

 - Keep gloves close to scarves or within coat pockets.
 I buy several sets of $1 gloves at CVS or Target and store a pair in the pocket of each jacket.
 They’re always there when I need them.

 - Keep long socks, thermal underwear, and cold-weather leggings together.
 More tips to organize tights, leggings, and long socks here.